Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Coherence Properties of the Axion and Hidden-Photon Dark-Matter Field

 \subsection{Distribution Variation}

-It is expected that the distribution of dark matter with frequency/velocity varies during the search.
+The distribution of dark matter with frequency/velocity can vary during the search.
 In fact, owing to the Earth's orbit around the Sun and the Sun's motion in the galactic rest frame, we expect some form of annual modulation in the dark-matter signal.
 In this section, we describe this annual modulation and how it may be used as another discrimination mechanism for candidate signals.

 Annual modulation was first described in the context of WIMP direct detection \cite{drukier1986detecting, freese2013colloquium}.
-In the galactic rest frame, the Sun is moving at a speed of $v_{S} \approx$ 220 km/s.
+In the galactic rest frame, in which the bulk (average) velocity of the dark matter is zero, the Sun is moving at a speed of $v_{S} \approx$ 220 km/s.
 In the rest frame of the Sun, this produces a ``wind'' of dark matter.
 When the Earth is orbiting against the wind, the flux of dark matter through the detector is highest, leading to an enhanced event rate.
 When the Earth is orbiting in the same direction as the wind, the flux of dark matter is lowest, leading to a reduced event rate.
 Thus, there is an annual modulation in the detection event rate.

 Because ultralight dark matter is better described as a field, rather than a particle, it is not necessarily appropriate to discuss event rate.
 Rather, there is annual modulation in the bandwidth of the signal.
-We may write the orbital speed of the Earth in the rest frame of the dark-matter population (where the average velocity is zero) as \cite{freese2013colloquium,kelso2012toward}
+We may write the orbital speed of the Earth--and the detector-- in the galactic rest frame as \cite{freese2013colloquium,kelso2012toward}

 where $\omega_{O}=2\pi/$ year is the orbital frequency, $v_{O} \approx$ 29.8 km/s is the orbital speed of the Earth around the Sun, and $\cos \gamma \sim$ 0.51 is a numerical factor arising from the relative orientations of the orbital plane and the velocity of the Sun. $t_{0}$ represents the time when the velocity $v_{d}(t)$ is maximal (Earth's orbital velocity aligns maximally with the Sun's motion) and is the time at which the flux of dark matter would be largest.